Glen Canyon Dam: Recreation

 According to the U.S. National Park Service, Lake Powell is "widely recognized by boating enthusiasts as one of the premier water-based recreation destinations in the world."
 Despite its remote location, the 1250000 acre Glen Canyon National Recreation Area, which surrounds the reservoir, receives more than three million visitors annually.
 Activities include boating, fishing, waterskiing, jet-skiing, swimming and hiking.
 Prepared campgrounds can be found at each marina, but many visitors choose to rent a houseboat or bring their own camping equipment, find a private spot somewhere in the canyons, and make their own camp (there are no restrictions on where visitors can stay).
 About 85,000 people per year travel via boat to Rainbow Bridge in Utah, a large natural arch once very hard to access, but now easily reachable because one of the arms of the reservoir extends near it.

 Because most of the lake is surrounded by steep sandstone walls, access is limited to developed marinas.
 The heavily used Wahweap and Antelope Point Marinas are located in Arizona, close to Page.
 Two other marinas at Halls Crossing and Bullfrog are located further upstream in Utah.
 The Hite Marina, located at the upper end of the reservoir near the Hite Crossing Bridge, is now disused since the water level is usually too low for boats to launch there.
 Other facilities at Dangling Rope and Rainbow Bridge are accessible only by boat.
 Aside from the bridges at either end of the lake, a car-and-passenger ferry between Halls Crossing and Bullfrog is the only way for vehicles to cross Lake Powell.

 More than 500,000 people tour the Carl Hayden Visitor Center at Glen Canyon Dam each year.
-The Bureau of Reclamation provides guided tours of the dam; stringent security measures have been in place since the September 11, 2001 terrorist attacks.
+The Bureau of Reclamation provides guided tours of the dam; stringent security measures have been in place since the September 11 attacks.
 The base of the dam can also be reached via boat from Lee's Ferry.
 Because of the cold, clear water released from Lake Powell, the stretch of the Colorado River between Glen Canyon Dam and Lee's Ferry has become an excellent rainbow trout fishery.
 Trout are not native to the Colorado River system; they were stocked in the river below Glen Canyon Dam after the dam was built.
 Other non-native fish such as smallmouth bass, striped bass, largemouth bass and black crappie were planted in Lake Powell to provide sport fishing opportunities.